Snowmobile: Development of modern designs

-Adolphe Kégresse designed an original caterpillar tracks system, called the Kégresse track, while working for Tsar Nicholas II of Russia between 1906 and 1916.
-These used a flexible belt rather than interlocking metal segments and could be fitted to a conventional car or truck to turn it into a half-track, suitable for use over soft ground, including snow.
-Conventional front wheels and steering were used but the wheel could be fitted with skis as seen in the upper right image.
-He applied it to several cars in the Royal garage including Rolls-Royce cars and Packard trucks.
-Although this was not a snowmobile, it is an ancestor of the modern concept.

 The relatively dry snow conditions of the United States Midwest suited the converted Ford Model Ts and other like vehicles, but they were not suitable for humid snow areas such as southern Quebec and New England.
 This led Joseph-Armand Bombardier from the small town of Valcourt, Quebec, to invent a different caterpillar track system suitable for all kinds of snow conditions.
 Bombardier had already made some "metal" tracked vehicles since 1928, but his new revolutionary track traction system (a toothed wheel covered in rubber, and a rubber-and-cotton track that wraps around the back wheels) was his first major invention.
 He started production of the B-7, an enclosed, seven-passenger snowmobile, in 1937, and introduced the B-12, a twelve-passenger model, in 1942.
 The B-7 had a V-8 flathead engine from Ford Motor Company.
 The B-12 had a flathead in line six-cylinder engine from Chrysler industrial, and 2,817 units were produced until 1951.
 It was used in many applications, such as ambulances, Canada Post vehicles, winter "school buses", forestry machines, and even army vehicles in World War II.
 Bombardier had always dreamed of a smaller version, more like the size of a motor scooter.

-Brands

-Early models

-Numerous people had ideas for a smaller personal snowmobile.
-In 1914, O. M. Erickson and Art Olsen of the P.N.
-Bushnell company in Aberdeen, South Dakota, built an open two-seater "motor-bob" out of an Indian motorcycle modified with a cowl-cover, side-by-side seating, and a set of sled-runners fore and aft.
-While it did not have the tracks of a true snowmobile, its appearance was otherwise similar to the modern version and is one of the earliest examples of a personal motorized snow-vehicle.